A bill that could lead to a TikTok ban is gaining momentum in Congress. Here's what to know.

 What is TikTok saying about the bill?

-A spokesperson for TikTok equated it to "an outright ban," saying it would "trample the First Amendment rights of 170 million Americans and deprive 5 million small businesses of a platform they rely on to grow and create jobs."
+A spokesperson for TikTok equated it to "a total ban," saying it would "strip 170 million Americans of their Constitutional right to free expression" and "damage millions of businesses, deny artists an audience, and destroy the livelihoods of countless creators across the country."

 TikTok sent an alert to users urging them to contact their lawmakers to tell them to vote against the bill.
 The app asked users for their ZIP code to look up their representatives' phone numbers and prompt them to call.